1995parham/1995parham.github.io/about/index.md

 ## Work Experiences
-I have established a software company named Panama with contributions of two of my friends
+I have established a software company named Panamo with contributions of two of my friends

 1. Mr. Navid Mashayekhi